10 Toxic Ingredients Hiding In Your Coffee Creamer (Plus What to Use Instead)

 From a statistical point of view, your body starts out at 100% collagen.
 And by the time you reach 60 years old, your collagen levels have plummeted to just 50%.

 So, when you begin to see fine lines and sagging skin or feel achy joints and bone-on-bone pain, your collagen levels are likely depleted.
-To replenish those levels, all you need is a high-quality grass-fed collagen supplement.
+In addition to a healthy diet a a high-quality collagen supplement can help restore your collagen levels.

 4. Grass-Fed Ghee